learn-co-curriculum/js-async-fetch-readme/README.md

 displays the current weather forecast and the current price of bitcoin side by side!

-Overall, allowing JavaScript to request, receive, and render data results in a much better user experience.
-In this lesson, we will be discussing how JavaScript retrieves data along with how to use the built-in `fetch()` function to handle remote data retrieval.
+In this lesson, we will be discussing how
+JavaScript retrieves data along with how to use the built-in `fetch()` function to handle remote data retrieval.